 There are many moving parts in a restaurant—chefs developing recipes, line cooks mastering their art, servers trying to make diners happy, and general managers trying to keep the whole operation afloat.

 While their jobs might differ, everyone should be working toward the same purpose: to see the restaurant succeed, work in a positive environment, and create an experience everyone can be proud of.
-But sometimes ideas for how to get there can get differ among the disparate teams responsible for making a restaurant work.
+But sometimes ideas for how to get there can differ among the disparate teams responsible for making a restaurant work.
+Although the lines are sometimes blurred, these teams are normally divided into front of house versus back of house (FOH vs. BOH).

 Without a flow of communication and procedures in place, the front of the house where customer engagement happens, and back of house where the “product” is literally being cooked up, can be on two different pages, making the entire restaurant operation seem disconnected and unorganized.
 To ensure a steady flow and a positive experience, there are a few things that front and back of house need to agree on and protocols that need to be put in place.